rwiankowski/azurepractical/Content/Part1/azureActiveDirectory.md

 # 1.2 - Azure Active Directory

 Azure starts with Azure Active Directory (which we often call AzureAD or simply use the acronym AAD), there is no other way.
-Even if you want to use a third-party identity management solution like Okta, you will still need to use AzureAD in between.
+Even if you want to use a third-party identity management solution like Okta, you will still need to use Azure AD in between.
 So you have no option - you must get to know it well.

 ## What is Azure Active Directory

-AAD is a Software-as-a-Service (SaaS) enterprise identity management solution.
-It is a cloud-based and multitenant service that offers authentication and authorisation capabilities complemented by a wide range of advanced security, collaboration, and other features.
+AAD is a Software-as-a-Service (SaaS) enterprise Identity and Access Management (IAM) solution.
+It is a cloud-based and multitenant service that offers:
+- authentication - it verifies users' identities and issues access tokens,
+- authorisation - it verifies users' access permissions to Enterprise Applications, which can be published via AAD.

+A wide range of advanced security, collaboration, and other features complements the core identity and access capabilities.

 The name of the service is, however, misleading.
 While we cannot use Azure without Azure AD, AAD is not a part of Azure, and many customers use it without ever thinking of deploying any Azure Resources.
 Azure Active Directory is also the backbone of other cloud-based services offered by Microsoft, like Microsoft 365 and Dynamics 365.